McFarland Fire

-The McFarland Fire was a wildfire that burned in the Shasta-Trinity National Forest north of Wildwood in Trinity County, Shasta County, and Tehama County, California in the United States.
+The McFarland Fire was a very large wildfire that burned in the Shasta-Trinity National Forest north of Wildwood in Trinity County, Shasta County, and Tehama County, California in the United States.
 Started by a lightning strike, the fire was first reported on July 29, 2021 on McFarland Ridge south of Highway 36.
 As of September 16, 2021, the fire had burned 122653 acre and destroyed 46 structures.

-Events
+Progression

 July

 The McFarland Fire was first reported as burning on McFarland Ridge, south of Highway 36 in Shasta-Trinity National Forest in Trinity County, California, around 6:45 PM on July 29, 2021.
 Due to the fire's close proximity to Highway 36, fire crews began immediately building firelines to specifically protect the corridor.
 Red Flag Warnings were put in place for the weekend with potential to aid the fire's growth.
 On Sunday, July 30, Wildwood was placed under mandatory evacuation.
 An evacuation center was opened in Hayfork.